Pranabiitp/Multi-stage_Respiratory-Disease-Detection/README.md

 # Fuzzy Ensemble-based Multi-stage Network for COVID-19 detection and Severity Assessment from Chest X-ray
-AbstractL: Chest radiography (CXR) is a commonly used imaging modality for var- ious lung abnormality screening.
+Abstract: Chest radiography (CXR) is a commonly used imaging modality for var- ious lung abnormality screening.
 It plays a crucial role in monitoring the progression of the disease, allocating limited medical resources, and plan- ning treatment in daily clinical practice.
 However, the manual screening